sourcefrog/conserve/doc/design.md

 Alarms
 ------

-When Dura hits something unexpected in the environment, the core code will signal an *alarm*, and then attempt to continue.
+When Conserve hits something unexpected in the environment, the core code will signal an *alarm*, and then attempt to continue.
 The alarms are structured and can be filtered.
 The default handlers will try to balance safety vs completion, but they can be customized.
 In particular, you can tell